solana-labs/solana-program-library/token-swap/README.md

 # Token Swap Program

-A Uniswap-like exchange for the Token program on the Solana blockchain, deployed to `SwaPpA9LAaLfeLi3a68M4DjnLqgtticKg6CnyNwgAC8` on all networks.
+A Uniswap-like exchange for the Token program on the Solana blockchain.

 Full documentation is available at https://spl.solana.com/token-swap

 JavaScript bindings are available in the `./js` directory.

-## Building
+## Building master

 To build a development version of the Token Swap program, you can use the normal build command for Solana programs: